Stage 1 Guidance Notes

 Impacts and Benefits: Summarise the impact and benefits from your actions.
 Benefits may relate to positive impacts on their peers, institution, students, local community, workforce or other.
 Provide evidence of impact, any aspects of positive sustainable procurement outcomes (if relevant) and good leadership/championing practice and how you have engaged and inspired others.
 How were circular economy principles used?
 (If relevant.)
 Include any positive unexpected outcomes from your actions.
 Describe how you have gone over and beyond standard job requirements?
 Describe how you have gone over and beyond standard job requirements?
 Judging: This section has a maximum score of 10

 Project Specific Supporting Materials: If your initiative relates to a visual or a virtual campaign you can include a URL and/or images to illustrate this.
 We will ask judges to view the images/URL, but cannot guarantee all will do so.
-So please ensure any pertinent information is included as text within your application.
+You must ensure any pertinent information is included as text within your application - this is very important.
 If not relevant to your entry, do not include.
 You need to enter the images within the boxes within the application form and not send as separate files. (~See note below on file sizes.)

 Marketing Information

-The Application Form asks for certain types of information which is not a part of the entry but will be used in various marketing campaigns, individually or combined (Finalists' and Winners' online presence such as Finalist and Winner listings, case study pages, website etc.).
-If successful and going on to become a Finalist, applicants will be asked at Stage 2, for their institution's logo and an accompanying project/individual photograph.
-Further information will be provided at Stage 2.
+The Application Form asks for certain types of information which is not a part of the entry but will be used in various marketing campaigns, individually or combined (finalists' and winners' online presence such as finalist and winner showcases, case study pages, website etc.).
+If successful and going on to become a finalist, applicants will be asked at stage 2, for their institution's logo and an accompanying project/individual photograph.
+Further information will be provided at stage 2.

 Judging Criteria